mongodb/motor/doc/examples/encryption.rst

 Client-Side Field Level Encryption
 ==================================

+.. warning:: Motor will be deprecated on May 14th, 2026, one year after the production release of the PyMongo Async driver.
+Critical bug fixes will be made until May 14th, 2027.
+  We strongly recommend that Motor users migrate to the PyMongo Async driver while Motor is still supported.
+  To learn more, see `the migration guide <https://www.mongodb.com/docs/languages/python/pymongo-driver/current/reference/migration/>`_.

 Starting in MongoDB 4.2, client-side field level encryption allows an application to encrypt specific data fields in addition to pre-existing MongoDB encryption features such as `Encryption at Rest